-Use the Agricultural Stress Tool to create a spatial map showing the distribution of crop stress.
+Use Agricultural Stress Analysis to create a spatial map showing the distribution of crop stress.
 This tool is intended specifically for use on agricultural land to support precision agriculture analysis.

 You can also write a script to do agricultural stress analysis using the AgriculturalStressClassification task.

 The conditions that cause agricultural stress are the same as those that cause forest stress; however, agricultural stress analysis concentrates more on growth efficiency.
 Dry or dying crops do not efficiently use nitrogen and light, indicating agricultural stress, whereas a crop showing healthy, productive vegetation indicates low stress.
-The Agricultural Stress Tool uses the following vegetation index categories:
+Agricultural stress analysis uses the following vegetation index categories:

 2. Select an input raster, perform optional spatial and spectral subsetting and/or masking, then click OK.